VibeKit Remote Agent — Drive Your Laptop's Claude Code from iPhone

 vibekit-agent logout

 Clear stored credentials.
-The pairing on the iOS / Telegram side stays until you remove it there too.
+The pairing on the iOS side stays until you remove it there too.

 Why outbound WebSocket (not SSH / tunnel)